12 Collaboration styles for working together effectively

 11. Relational collaborators

-The benefits of relational collaboration are immense; they include psychological safety, enhanced problem-solving, and increased engagement.
+The benefits of relational collaboration are immense, including psychological safety, improved problem-solving, and increased engagement.

-- Psychological safety: Strong workplace relationships create a culture of psychological safety, where individuals feel comfortable sharing ideas, concerns, and mistakes without fear of negative repercussions.
+• Psychological safety: Strong workplace relationships foster a culture of psychological safety, in which individuals feel comfortable sharing ideas, concerns, and mistakes without fear of negative repercussions.

-- Conflicting priorities: Different roles, responsibilities, and goals within partner organizations can create conflicting priorities, leading to delays and disagreements.
+• Conflicting priorities: Different roles, responsibilities, and goals across partner organizations can create conflicts, leading to delays and disagreements.

 The relational collaboration style is ideal for marketing and design teams.